 - zest of two lemons

 - 1/4 cup extra virgin olive oil

-Combine all the Chunky Ingredients in a large bowl.
+- Combine all the salad ingredients in one large bowl.

 Have a great day!